 - Once you’ve piped as many circles as you could, bang the trays against the counter a few times each.
 This will release air bubbles that are in the batter and prevent your macaron shells from cracking.

 - Use a toothpick to pop any air bubbles in the surface of the shells.

-- Before the macarons drying, I sprinkled some bee pollen on top of the shells.
+Before the macarons dried, I sprinkled some bee pollen on top of the shells.
 This will give the macarons a delicious honey fragrance and taste.
 And it has to be done before the shells have a chance to dry, or the pollen won’t stick.

 - Pre-heat the oven to 325ºF.

 - Bake one tray at a time.